 a.
 Designs purposeful professional goals to strengthen the effectiveness of instruction based on students' needs; Domain 3: Reflecting on Teaching 3.1.1 Identifying areas of pedagogical strengths and weakness 3.1.2 Evaluating the effectiveness of individual lessons and units 3.1.3 Evaluating the effectiveness of specific pedagogical strategies and behaviors b.
 Examines and uses data-informed research to improve instruction and student achievement; Domain 3: Reflecting on Teaching 3.1.1 Identifying areas of pedagogical strengths and weakness 3.1.2 Evaluating the effectiveness of individual lessons and units 3.1.3 Evaluating the effectiveness of specific pedagogical strategies and behaviors c.
-Uses a variety of data, independently, and in collaboration with colleagues, to evaluate learning outcomes, adjust planning and continuously improve the effectiveness of the lessons; Domain 3: Reflecting on Teaching 3.1.1 Identifying areas of pedagogical strengths and weakness 3.1.2 Evaluating the effectiveness of individual lessons and units 3.1.3 Evaluating the effectiveness of specific pedagogical strategies behaviors 3.2.1 Developing a written growth plan and development plan 3.2.2 Monitoring progress relative to the professional growth and de plan d.
+Uses a variety of data, independently, and in collaboration with colleagues, to evaluate learning outcomes, adjust planning and continuously improve the effectiveness of the lessons; Domain 3: Reflecting on Teaching 3.1.1 Identifying areas of pedagogical strengths and weakness 3.1.2 Evaluating the effectiveness of individual lessons and units 3.1.3 Evaluating the effectiveness of specific pedagogical strategies and behaviors 3.2.1 Developing a written growth plan and development plan 3.2.2 Monitoring progress relative to the professional growth and development plan d.
 Collaborates with the home, school and larger communities to foster communication and to support student learning and continuous improvement; Domain 4: Collegiality and Professionalism 4.1.1 Promoting positive interactions with colleagues 4.1.2 Promoting positive interactions about students and parents e.
 Engages in targeted professional growth opportunities and reflective practices; and, Domain 3: Reflecting on Teaching 3.2.1 Developing a written growth plan and development plan 3.2.2 Monitoring progress relative to the professional growth and development plan f.
 Implements knowledge and skills learned in professional development in the teaching and learning process.
 Domain 3: Reflecting on Teaching 3.2.2 Monitoring progress relative to the professional growth and development plan 6.
 Professional Responsibility and Ethical Conduct Understanding that educators are held to a high moral standard in a community, the Professional &amp; Ethical Behaviorsi.
 Demonstrates professional responsibilities, punctuality, attendance, and timely completion of records and reports.

-s effective educator ii.
-Complies with school and district policies, procedures, programs, and the
+adheres to the Code of Ethics and the Principles of ii.
+Complies with school and district policies, procedures, programs, and the Florida Code. iii.
+Demonstrates professionalism. iv.
+Initiates professional communication with appropriate stakeholders. v.
+Provides information about school and community resources to parents. --- --

-adheres to the Code of Florida Code.

-Ethics and the

-Principles of iii.
-Demonstrates professionalism.

-Professional Conduct of iv.
-Initiates professional communication with appropriate stakeholders.

-the Education Provides information about school and community resources to parents.

-Profession of Florida, ۷.
-Trovides information about school and community resources to patents.

-pursuant to Rules 6A-

-10.080 and 6A-10.081,

-F.A.C., and fulfills the

-expected obligations to

-students, the public and

-the education

-profession.